 iRobot’s Roomba brand has become as synonymous with robot vacuum as Q-tips is with cotton swabs.
 The Wi-Fi-enabled Roomba 960 is ample evidence why.
 It turns a tiresome chore into something you can almost look forward to.
 With three cleaning modes and dirt-detecting sensors, it kept all the floor surfaces in our testing immaculate, and its camera-driven navigation and mapping were superb.
 Its easy-to-use app provides alerts and detailed cleaning reports.
 The ability to control it with Amazon Alexa and Google Home voice commands are just the cherry on top.

-The Botvac D7 is almost pricey as as the Roomba 960 above, but it’s a strong value.
+The Botvac D7 is even pricier than the Roomba 960, but it’s still a strong value.
 Its excellent navigation and mapping system includes the ability to set up virtual barriers on its detailed floor maps, so it doesn’t tread into areas you don’t want it to.
 Its elegantly designed companion app makes it easy to manage multiple cleaning modes, a pair of suction settings, and detailed maps and histories of your last 20 cleanings.
-And it works with Amazon Alexa, Google Home and IFTTT.
+And it works with Amazon Alexa, Google Home, and IFTTT.
 If that’s not enough, its unique D-shape design lets it get into corners and along wall edges better than most circular robot vacuums.

 Most sophisticated robot vacuum

 iRobot has taken the robot vacuum to the next level by creating a model that can empty its own dustbin.
 A second powerful vacuum in the Roomba i7+’s docking station automatically sucks the dust and debris out of the vacuum when it docks, storing as many as 30 dustbins full of dirt.
 And it stores it all in a filter bag, so that nothing escapes in your home’s air when you eventually need to change the bag.
 We recommend this model to all who can afford its $950 price tag.